HAL Prachand: Avionics and armaments

 The LCH is furnished with a glass cockpit which accommodates an Integrated Avionics and Display System (IADS) which used an array of multifunction displays in conjunction with the onboard target acquisition and designation (TADS) system.
 A prominent element of the TADS system is the helmet mounted sight (HMS), which serves as the principal instrument for targeting and triggering the rotorcraft's armaments.
 The LCH is protected via an extensive electronic warfare suite which is provided by the South African division of Saab Group; this suite comprises various defensive elements to guard against several different threats, these include a radar warning receiver (RWR), laser warning receiver (LWR) and a missile approach warning (MAW) system.

 The LCH is equipped with an integrated data link, which enables the type to participate in network-centric operations by facilitating the transfer of mission data to other platforms, comprising both airborne and ground-based elements.
 This networking capable is said to facilitate operational cooperation and force multiplication practices.
 The onboard sensor suite is Elbit CoMPASS, produced locally by Bharat Electronics Limited.
-It consists of a CCD camera, a forward looking infrared (FLIR) imaging sensor, a laser rangefinder and a laser designator to facilitate target acquisition under all-weather conditions, including under nighttime conditions.
+It consists of a CCD camera, a forward looking infrared (FLIR) imaging sensor, a laser rangefinder and a laser designator to facilitate target acquisition under all-weather conditions, including under night-time conditions.
 The series production variant will come with Integrated Architecture Display System (IADS) and Automatic Flight Control System (AFCS) which are locally developed by HAL with private sector industries.

 During 2006, it was announced that HAL had selected the M621 cannon to serve as the gun armament of the helicopter.
 The M621 cannon is incorporated in a Nexter-built THL 20 turret and integrated into a helmet-mounted sight.
-Various missiles can also be equipped upon the LCH; these include a maximum of four quadpacked anti-tank guided missiles on two hardpoints underneath each wing - options are to include both foreign and Indian-built missiles, the latter in the form of the Helina anti-tank missile.
+Various missiles can also be equipped upon the LCH; these include a maximum of four quadpacked anti-tank guided missiles on two hardpoints underneath each wing - options are to include both foreign and Indian-built missiles, the latter in the form of the HELINA/Dhruvastra anti-tank missile.
 In terms of air-to-air missiles, the LCH shall be capable of being armed with the MBDA ATAM missile.
 Payloads of 70 mm FZ275 LGR rockets are also available as offensive options for attacking targets with.